peterdri/ece-communications-labs/_ece350/lab4/PSK-pulse-shaping.md

 ## Deliverables

-From this part of the lab keep the following files to submit to your TA after the second (and final) part:
+From this part of the lab keep the following files to submit to your TA when you have completed the lab:

 - The answer to one deliverable question.